smaswin21/Back-End-IE-Bank/docs/infrastructure_developer.md

 8. **Monitoring and Verification**:
    - Post-deployment, Application Insights and Log Analytics monitor the application.
    - Any issues are addressed promptly.
+   - Alerts are sent via Slack if critical thresholds are breached.

 ### Continuous Improvement

 - **Feedback Loop**: Monitoring data informs infrastructure improvements.
 - **Scalability**: Infrastructure can be scaled based on performance metrics.
 - **Updates**: Modules can be updated independently to introduce new features or optimizations.
+- **Alerting**: Implemented proactive alerting mechanisms to quickly identify and resolve issues.

 ---